What are the Different Options for Heating My Pool?

-- Relatively little area needed in comparison with other solar systems.
-12 to 14m² to heat 50m³.
+- Relatively little area needed in comparison with other solar systems (i.e. 12 to 14m² to heat 50m³).

-- Extremely expensive system and a long break-even time, at least 12 to 18 years, taking the investment into account.
+- Extremely expensive system and take a long time to break-even (at least 12 to 18 years).

-- Expensive plate heat exchanger required to achieve any yield in spring and autumn.
+- Expensive plate heat exchanger required to achieve yield during spring and autumn.

-- Despite the high investment, this remains a secondary system that only achieves its expected output under optimal conditions, on a 30° slope facing south.
+- Despite the high investment, this system only achieves its expected output under optimal conditions (30° slope facing south).

-Sun mats can be installed on either flat or sloping roofs as long as there is enough space.
-Manufacturers advise 67% of the pool area as mat area—from experience we suggest 100% as realistic and 150% as an optimal area.
+Sun mats can be installed on flat or sloping roofs, as long as there is sufficient space.
+Most manufacturers advise that 67% of the pool area should be used as a mat area.
+However, we think this is wrong – from our experience we suggest that 100% is more realistic and 150% is a more optimal area.

-The black flow-through mats directly receive the pool water and heat it with their warmed up plastic covering without any further loss in an extra heat exchanger.
-A simple measurement and regulation technique heats the pool water.
+The black flow-through mats directly receive the pool water and heat it with their warmed-up plastic covering.
+A simple measurement and regulation technique is then used to heat the pool water.

 - Aesthetic, due to invisible installation on a flat roof.